3point14guy/notes/4_bootstrap/bootstrap.md

 # Bootstrap
 ## Pre-Built CSS & JS Framework
+***slide 1***

 Let's take a look at using Bootstrap's library of CSS and JavaScript classes and id's.
-Though it's good to have thorough Front End skills under your belt, if you need to get an app out of production quick, Bootstrap can help cut down the time you may spend on UI/UX.
+Though it's good to have thorough Front End skills under your belt, if you need to get an app out to production quick, Bootstrap can help cut down the time you may spend on UI/UX.

 ## Useful Resources
 [Bootstrap's Website](http://getbootstrap.com/)